taoufik1el/crm-agent/DOCUMENTATION.md

 Finally, the **final answer node** is an LLM-powered node that generates the final answer based on the user query and aggregated context from plan_executor.
 No reasoning is needed here because the context is supposed to be small and relevant.

+A change in the graph I would do is to modify the conditional edge after the planner node to go directly to the final answer node if the plan is empty taking the full context.

 ### Token usage tracking